 Line 7a.
-Enter the amounts that are included on lines 1, 2, and 3 that the organization received from disqualified persons.
-See the Index definition of disqualified person in the Instructions for Form 990.
+Enter the amounts that are included on lines 1, 2, and 3 that the organization received from disgualified persons.
+See the definition of disqualified person in the Glossary of the Instructions for Form 990.

-For amounts included on lines 1, 2, and 3 that were received from a disqualified person, the organization should keep for its records a list showing the name of, and total amounts received in each year from, each disqualified person.
+For amounts included on lines 1, 2, and 3 that were received from a disgualified person, the organization should keep for its records a list showing the name of, and total amounts received in each year from, each disgualified person.
 Enter the total of such amounts for each year on line 7a.
-See an example of this list later.
+See an example of this list below.